 First of all, there is no “get rich fast” recipe.
 You have to remember that all such “opportunities” are very risky options: you can lose both time and money.
 Or just time but time is money.
 While you’re putting effort into pursuing a “get rich fast” business idea, someone has started a real business which will grow into a huge one over the years.

 Second of all, it’s often said that you should start a business in a niche that you like, that is your passion.
 However, sometimes it’s a bad decision.
 You have to evaluate what would work in your country.
 Be rational and pragmatic.
 If you live in a poor country and you want to open a local shop for handmade gifts because you love to embroider – chances are you won’t have customers because people in your country don’t have extra money to buy your handmade gifts.
-You can still try to sell your works but don’t spend all your savings on this business idea.
+You can still try to sell your works but don’t spend all your savings and time just on this business idea.

 If you found this article useful, please share it on social media!